Here are notes for those wishing to submit novels or cover art to us at Angry Robot. Please help us and read them thoroughly.

-If you have a literary agent, or you are personally known to us or recommended to us by someone we know, you are welcome to submit proposals for new novels at any time.
+We are accepting proposals sent via a literary agent, or if you have been recommended to us by an author already on our list.
+In these cases only, you are welcome to submit proposals for new novels at any time.
 In these instances, read the guides that follow, then drop us an email or query us through our contact page.

-This pack should be emailed to us, either as Word, RTF or PDF files (we prefer RTFs).
-Please don’t just send us a complete manuscript without a proposal.
-Please note that we never accept hardcopy manuscripts or proposals – alas, we will not even respond to written submissions.
+This pack should be emailed to us, either as Word or RTF text tiles, or at a push PDFs.
+Please don’t just send us a complete manuscript without any form of proposal.
+We never, ever accept hardcopy manuscripts or proposals, and any sent to us will be discarded without acknowledgment.

 If we like what we read, we will then ask for a full plot breakdown or the entire, finished manuscript.
-We typically take 10-12 weeks to read and respond to a proposal; more for a full manuscript.
+We typically estimate 10 weeks to read and respond to a proposal; more for a full manuscript.

 What We’re Looking For

 We’re publishing novels, either standalone or as part of greater series.
-We’re not looking to publish novellas, short stories or non-fiction at this time.
+We’re not looking to publish short works such as novellas, short stories, shot story collections or non-fiction at this time.
+No poetry or plays, graphic novels or anything else that is plainly not a prose novel.

-All our books are “genre” fiction in one way or another — specifically fantasy, science fiction, horror, and that new catch-all urban or modern fantasy.
+All our books are “genre” fiction in one way or another – specifically fantasy, science fiction, modern/weird fantasy – and just occasionally horror.
 Those are quite wide-ranging in themselves; we’re looking for all types of sub-genre, so for example, hard SF, space opera, cyberpunk, military SF, alternate future history, future crime, time travel, and more.
 We have no problem if your book mashes together two or more of these genres; in fact, we practically insist upon it.

 At Angry Robot we’re publishing books for adults.
 Although we sometimes use the phrase “post-YA” to describe AR titles, we are not looking for any specifically junior, YA or teenage titles to publish right now.
-All our books cover adult themes, situations and “language”, and our protagonists are adults.
-If you have a novel with a younger protagonist, we direct you to Strange Chemistry instead.
+All our books cover adult themes, situations and “language”, and most of our protagonists are adults.

 Our books will be published in all English-language territories – notably the UK, US and Australia – so we’ll be buying rights to cover all those.
-If you are only offering rights in one territory (eg US or UK/Commonwealth only), we will not be able to deal with you.
-We require rights to ebook and audio versions as standard too, plus limited edition and multiple physical formats where appropriate.
+If you are only offering rights in one territory (eg US or UK/Commonwealth only), we will struggle to do a deal with you.
+We require rights to ebook and audiobook versions as standard too.
 If your work has already been sold as an ebook-only release we will not be interested, sorry.
-We are not contracting any work-for-hire titles; we offer advances and royalties.
+We are not contracting any work-for-hire titles; we offer advances and royalties appropriate for a medium-sized independent publisher.

 Beyond all of this, what we’re really looking for in your writing is this: